AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ## Variable Object Keys {#varobjectkeys}

-Collections that include objects with variable object keys aren’t replicated in Magento BI.
+Collections that include objects with variable object keys aren’t replicated in MBI.
 For example:

 ```bash
     {